oscarryz/yz-design-notes/Questions/How to create asymetric matching types.md

+Also, how to create sum types (I don't think that's the same).

 See for example: [Pomar - http request](Pomar%20-%20http%20request.md)

 It needs a type with two possible states (similar to `Option { Some, None }`)